vinceimbat/vinceimbat/content/thoughts/living despite thrownness requires faith.md

 aliases:
   - Deciding to live despite throwness requires faith
 ---
-[[thoughts/walking|Walking]] in a frightening world is friendship, not only to wisdom but also to where it comes from: the world, both in the mind and the physical world one acts in.
+[[walking|Walking]] in a frightening world is friendship, not only to wisdom but also to where it comes from: the world, both in the mind and the physical world one acts in.
 Every day I go back to my journal, every afternoon I walk on the trails, I am befriending the world.

 Befriending the world is only possible through faith.
 When I existed and realized that existence, I have no knowledge to support a decision to learn about and befriend the world.
 I am putting faith, I am surrendering, that everything will be okay if this is how I respond to my thrownness.